virtuozzo/cloudscripting-docs/docs/examples/addon-inside-manifest.md

 #Install Add-on inside Manifest

-This manifest installs environment consisting of Apache PHP node with the PHP 7 engine version and attached external IP address.
-External IP address can be detached with the help of the add-on button.
+This manifest provides an environment, that is handled with the help of <b>Apache PHP</b> aplication server, is powered by <b>PHP 7</b> engine version and has external IP address attached.
+Subsequently, Public IP address can be detached with the help of the <b>Add-on</b> button.
 ```example
 {
 	"jpsType": "install",